How to Grow Potatoes

 buy, seed potatoes, the home gardener can use any potato that has been lying

-around the kitchen long enough to develop "eyes".
+around the kitchen or pantry long enough to develop "eyes".

 Old Fashioned Headache Remedy: Put sliced, raw potatoes on your forehead.